zsofiaKad/AnalyticsPortfolio/🎄 SQL Advent Calendar 2024 🎄/Day_5.md

 ### Day 5: Christmas in the Southern Hemisphere 🎅🏖️

-**Challenge**: Which beaches are expected to have temperatures above 30°C on Christmas Day?
+**Challenge**: This year, we're celebrating Christmas in the Southern Hemisphere!
+Which beaches are expected to have temperatures above 30°C on Christmas Day?

----

 **Table Name**: `beach_temperature_predictions`